Jub42/IMTModeling/README.md

 # IMTModeling

-A collection of models use in the [Immersive Measurement Toolkit](https://github.com/Jub42/Immersive-Measuring)
+A collection of models used in the [Immersive Measurement Toolkit](https://github.com/Jub42/Immersive-Measuring)